-- i) Draw a bar graph. - ii) Which political party won by availing maximum number of seats? - iii) What is the minimum age of a voter to cast his/her vote India in assembly election? - 44.
-A doctor suggests two ways for treatment of a particular diseases one by taking medicine only and other by doing meditation and yoga.
+- i) Draw a bar graph. - ii) Which political party won by availing maximum number of seats?

+44. A doctor suggests two ways for treatment of a particular diseases one by taking medicine only and other by doing meditation and yoga.